VlSomers/native-opencv-android-template/README.md

 6. Sync Gradle and run the application on your Android Device!

-## Bootstrap a new Android project with Native OpenCv support
+## Bootstrap a new Android project with Native OpenCV support

 Here are the steps to follow to create a new Android Studio project with native OpenCV support :